 Signaling devices and sound-making devices are required on all boats.
 Sound-making devices include a horn, a bell or a whistle.
 If you’re operating your boat in a coastal area, you’re also required to have day and nighttime flares.
 Make sure flares are accessible and stored in a dry location.

 Carry at least one fire extinguisher, the number and types of fire extinguishers required by the U.S. Coast Guard will depend on the length of your vessel.
 Make sure your fire extinguisher is approved by your state and is in optimal condition.
 Check your state for more boating rules and regulations.

 A VHF radio is essential for up-to-the-minute weather information on the NOAA Weather Radio band.
 The U.S. Coast Guard and other authorities monitor VHF channel 16 for boaters in distress and post important warnings and bulletins for mariners.
 Most radios also have a distress beacon that can be run through the GPS to provide exact coordinates to search-and-rescue teams.

 Carry two extra dock lines in case you encounter unusual conditions dockside or in case you or another boater is stranded and needs a lift.
 Dock lines also come in handy when you need to tie up to someone’s pier.
 Every boat should have an adequate anchor to keep from running aground in bad weather or as a result of engine failure.

 Follow along with Take Me Fishing as we share boating safety tips and show you all the proper gear needed for water safety when fishing.
-It's important that you have all the necessary boating safety gear on board, before you head out on the water.
+It's important that you have all the necessary fishing safety equipment & gear before you head out on the water.

 Before you leave shore, take the time to read through this boat safety checklist.